New Zealand Defence Stores Department: Defence Stores Department

 In 1886 with the passing of the Defence Act (1886) and division of the New Zealand Constabulary Force into separate military and police forces, the Defence Stores Department became the stores agency for New Zealand's Defence Forces under control of the Department of the Under Secretary of Defence, essentially a civilian organisation of the Defence Department.

 In 1888, due to financial constraints, the Auckland and Dunedin depots were abolished and their staff made redundant.
 Stocks necessary for the use of the volunteer units was placed under the charge of the local magazine keepers.
 This left Mount Cook as the Main Stores Deport for New Zealand.
 By December 1888 the need for a Defence Storekeeper in Auckland was recognised and Major John William Gascoyne of the New Zealand Permanent Militia was appointed Defence Storekeeper for Auckland.
 By 1894 the Staff of the Defence Stores Department at the Mount Cook Depot had grown, it was announced on 1 March 1894 that 18 staff were no longer required from 31 March 1894.

 On 28 September 1899, then New Zealand Government approved the proposal to send a New Zealand contingent to the Transvaal as part of the Imperial contribution to the South Africa war.
 At this time the Defence Stores were totally unprepared to equip an expeditionary force and did not stock a single article of mounted infantry equipment or uniforms.
 The Defence Store Department under Captain Anderson with only a small staff, would from 6 October for up to 16 hours daily, seven days a week, make the arrangements for the manufacture or purchase over 20,000 items of the equipment needed, uniforms, underclothing, horse equipment, saddlery, etc., which was received into stock, recorded, branded and then dispatched to Karori Camp for distribution to the assembled contingent prior to its departure, as the imperative orders were "the Waiwera must sail on the 21st."
 The deadlines were achieved and the 1st New Zealand Contingent sailed from Wellington in the SS Waiwera on 21 October 1899.

-On 7 December 1899 the Defence Storekeeper Captain Sam Anderson passed away.
+On 7 December 1899 the Defence Storekeeper Captain Sam Anderson died.
 This was at a critical time as the Defence Stores Department after years of neglect was at breaking point due to the mobilisation.
 J O'Sullivan also employed by the Defence Stores for a number of years, succeeded Anderson as acting Defence Storekeeper.
 O'Sulllivan was confirmed as Defence Storekeeper on 29 November 1900.